saidulalimallick04/apexsky-projects-management/Readme.md

 # Sam-Projects
-    >> A Management Software to manage all my projects.
+    >> A Management Software to manage all projects.
+Anyone Can Manage, Store, Showcase their projects to everyone .
+    >> User Authencation System, Projects, Different Categories, Link Project Urls, Githib Repository and Give the shoetlink to anyone to anyone.
+Here you can set a team members name

 # Technology Used: